zkyfn/Satisfactory-PlannerV2/README.md

 This is rewrited version of Scott1903's Satisfactory Planner https://github.com/Scott1903/satisfactory_planner

+The file guidearpygui.py is the rewrited version of his gui.py Mainly changed the GUI platform from PySimpleGUI to DearPyGui

 ## Applying Satisfactory Updates

 `read_docs.py` in Data folder requires that `/Path/To/Satisfactory/CommunityResources/Docs/Docs.json` (these will be coded for your locale, e.g. `en-GB` - pick the matching one) is present in the project directory.